 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-Game 5 of the NHL Playoffs Second Round at PNC Arena on Thursday, May 11 features the Carolina Hurricanes and the New Jersey Devils playing at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
+Thursday will see the Carolina Hurricanes and New Jersey Devils square off in Game 5 of the NHL Playoffs Second Round at PNC Arena, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
 The Hurricanes are ahead in the series 3-1.
-The Devils have +110 odds on the moneyline against the favored Hurricanes (-130).
+The Hurricanes are listed with -130 odds on the moneyline against the Devils (+110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!